patriciaapenat/patriciaapenat/README.md

   - 🔭 I'm always learning new things online and continuously expanding my skills in data science and related technologies.

-  - 💪 I'm confident in my ability to adapt and function in the technological environment, leveraging my knowledge and experience to tackle challenges.
+  - 💪 I'm totally confident in my skills to learn fast on my own and handle any challenge that comes my way!

 ---